nguyencuong382/PRX_Project/Readme.md

 # PRX Project

-This is small project for demostration that xml is main role of processing data on PRX class.
+This is small project for the demonstration that xml is main role of processing data on PRX class.

 ## Setup your localhost
 IDE: Netbeans IDE 8.2